emtee40/libwdi-wiki/Compiling-and-debugging-libwdi-Zadig.md

 Also, this whole installation process will not work on Windows XP, as this version of Windows has been officially retired by Microsoft.
 If you are still running Windows XP, you should really consider upgrading!

-## Installing Visual Studio and the Windows Driver Kit
+## Installing Visual Studio and the WDK

 ### Visual Studio 2013 Community Edition